901.1 Vehicle Regulations

 handicapped space.
 Persons requesting a temporary handicapped permit must obtain such

-vehicle or displayed on the vehicle dashboard.
+mirror of the vehicle or displayed on the vehicle dashboard.

 - The operator and/or owner of a vehicle shall be responsible for all violations recorded against the vehicle.